bcherry/jquery.hotkeys/README.md

 Hotkeys aren't tracked if you're inside of an input element (unless you explicitly bind the hotkey directly to the input).
 This helps to avoid conflict with normal user typing.

+## Sequences

+You can bind a key sequence to any event type by using an array of key combos in place of a single combo.
+In this case, it waits for the entire sequence to be entered, in order, before invoking the handler.
+Here's the syntax:

+    #(document).bind("keydown", ["a", "b", "c"], function () {
+        alert("a->b->c!");
+    });

 ## jQuery Compatibility

 Works with jQuery 1.4.2 and newer.